 Temporary Grading Change for Spring 2020 Semester

-At the conclusion of the Spring 2020 semester, students will have a short period of time in which they can change grades in individual courses with the letter grades of A, B, C, D, and F to grades of CR and NC according to the following rules:
+At the conclusion of the Spring 2020 semester, students had a short period of time in which they could change grades in individual courses with the letter grades of A, B, C, D, and F to grades of CR and NC according to the following rules:

 - Changes can be applied to any graded courses completed during the Spring 2020 semester.

 - Changes can be applied to one or more courses